Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 It was natural that this tribe of proto-dwarves would focus on earth-magic, the better for stone-working and later metal-working.
 This became part of the form, as much as the short stature, and is the basis for the idea that they are carved from earth or spring from the body of a primal earth-giant.

+Dwarves cannot breed with other common fays, but they can breed with non-fays, and their sons are always dwarves.
 The first tribe grew and split and became many, so that now various races of dwarves are found in Europe, Australia, and the Americas.

 Long before the jinn introduced shapeshifting to the fays, the adhene (pronounced "ad-HEEN") put their own oar in.
 The adhene are the angels that did not take sides in the War in Heaven.
 Many of them took fay form—forced into it, ordered into it by God, tricked into it, or because they wanted to: it varies from case to case.
 These are not adhene who merely took the appearance of animals; they became fays, with the same eternally incarnate bodies and the same range of powers, and their condition is just as everlasting as that of natural Common Fays.
 They differed from Common Fays in that: